arangodb/arangodb/Documentation/Books/Manual/Upgrading/OSSpecificInfo/Windows.md

 In general, it will be needed to:

-- install the new ArangoDB binaries on the system
+- Install the new ArangoDB binaries on the system
-- upgrade the database
+- Upgrade the current database (or perform a restore)
-- optinal (but suggested) to keep the system clean (unless there are specific reasons to not do so): remove the old binaries from the system
+- Optional (but suggested) to keep the system clean (unless there are specific reasons to not do so): remove the old binaries from the system

 Some of the above steps may be done automatically, depending on your